Dundee Museum of Transport: 2014–2023: Opening of the museum and first decade

 Although the original intention was for the Market Mews site to be temporary, with a move slated for just a couple of years later, delays in acquiring and funding a permanent site pushed this back.
-As a result, the museum currently has a lease extension at Market Mews until 2024.
+As a result, the museum currently has a lease extension at Market Mews until 2026.

 2023–present: Planned Maryfield Tram Depot move

 In 2023, planning permission was granted for the Museum of Transport to redevelop the Maryfield Tram Depot site.

-Following this, the museum launched the “Sponsor a Brick” initiative on Crowdfunder which aimed to allow members of the public to sponsor a brick as part of the Maryfield Tram Depot to help fund the renovation of the site.
+Following this, the museum launched the “Sponsor a Brick” initiative on crowdfunder which aimed to allow members of the public to sponsor a brick as part of the Maryfield Tram Depot to help fund the renovation of the site.

 In 2024, the museum received £1.2 million in funding from the UK Government to further enhance the Museum of Transport’s move to the Maryfield Tram Depot.
 In June of that year, plans were submitted to Dundee City Council for the final design of the redeveloped Maryfield site.

+In January 2026, the museum received £2.7 million in funding from the UK Government through Dundee’s Community Regeneration Partnership, this secured the funding for the restoration at Maryfield Tram Depot.